yaroslaff/ws-emit/README.md

 Rooms without '::' in name, are public, anyone can join it.
 They are not suited to send any sensitive info.

 ## Emitting messages over HTTP(s)
-It's possible to emit messages from any sources (any programming languages, even from PHP. really.) using HTTP interface.
+It's possible to emit messages from any sources (any programming languages, even from PHP or Perl or shell scripts. really.) using HTTP interface.
 Here is simple example how to emit websocket events right from shell using curl.

 HTTP emitting requres secret, like:
 ~~~
-./ws-emit.py --secret 123
+./ws-emit.py --secret MySecret
 ~~~

-or set `SECRET=123` in /etc/default/ws-emit
+or set `SECRET=MySecret` in /etc/default/ws-emit and restart ws-emit service.

 JSON file `x.json`:
 ~~~